andreoug/spring-boot-kafka-producer-consumer/README.md

 - The seperated network that is *kafka-net* network defined in [docker-compose.yml](docker-compose.yml)

 #### 1.1.1.
 Prerequisites
-As you can figure out in the following table, the least prerequisites to give a try to this repo are with staging environment.
+As you can figure out in the following table, the least required prerequisites to give a try to this repo are with staging environment.
 But if you have already java and maven experience, development environment is similarly easy to build and experiment.

 ##### 1.1.1.1.
 Prerequisites Details
 | Framework | Staging | Development |